apazaf/gbpn/content/en/post/2025_snow-update-2/index.md

 ---

 Dear Snowballers,
-the battle is CONFIRMED!
+the Battle is CONFIRMED!
-The weather forecast promises *some* snow on the 3rd of January, and we have hopes that it will be enough to have a good snowball fight.
+The weather forecast promises *some* snow between the 2nd and the 3rd of January, and we have hopes that it will be enough to have a good snowball fight.

 In the morning on the 3rd of January APAZAF will reconnoiter the battlefield and report back to you with the final decision: we have decided that in the worst case scenario (if it has not snowed at all) we'll still go forward with the event,